If there’s one cryptocurrency you should know about, it’s Bitcoin.

 With each halving comes more market fluctuation to the price of Bitcoin.
 “It’s deflationary by design,” says Leech.

-Multiple closely watched refinance rates rose today.
+Several key refinance rates were down today.
 See what that means for you if you're…